mastersatish/llm-report/README.md

-# ☁️ State of LLM Apps Report
+# 🎈 State of LLM Apps 2023

-In this inaugural report conducted by Streamlit/ Snowflake, we analyzed 12,000 LLM apps from 8,000 developers.
+Explore the latest trends, tools, and use cases in LLM app development from apps hosted on Streamlit Community Cloud.

 ## Demo App